brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

 Since we're deploying Instana on OpenShift, a cluster is required.

-It doesn't really matter whether it's a self-managed cluster, or a managed cluster, like RedHat OpenShift Kubernetes Service (ROKS) on IBM Cloud.
+It doesn't really matter whether it's a self-managed or managed cluster, like RedHat OpenShift Kubernetes Service (ROKS) on IBM Cloud, it should just work.

 I used a cluster with 3 worker nodes, each with 8 vCPU, 32G RAM, and 100G Disk.